pbierkortte/ucy/ucy.md

 # UCY

-UCY is how those without shadows play hide and seek with the the sun.
+UCY is how those without shadows play hide and seek with the sun.

 How?
 It's so easy!